School Cancellations and Delays:

 8.)
 If you are upset and also experiencing separation anxieties, try not to let your child see you upset or crying.
 This is very confusing to them.
 “If mom/dad is so excited to see me come here, why is she/he crying?”

 9.)
-Please be on time to pick-up your child at dismissal to reduce anxiety and concern that you are not coming to get them.
+Please be on time to pick-up your child at dismissal to reduce anxiety and concern that you are not coming to get them.10.)
+If separation continues to be problematic or stressful, we will work together to create a solution.
+As always, we have your child’s best interests in mind.

 Children should wear comfortable clothing that will allow them to participate in all preschool activities.
 This includes solid footwear(rubber soled shoes are helpful, no flip-flops or shoes without back straps) and outerwear suitable for the season and weather.
 Please bring shoes or slippers to change into if your child wears boots to school during the winter months.